-Notice regarding a foreclosure settlement conference.
+Indiana foreclosures are judicial, which means they go through the state court system.
+To begin the process officially, the foreclosing bank files a lawsuit.
+You’ll get notice of the lawsuit when you’re served a summons and complaint.
+You then get 20 days to file a written response with the court.
 If the home is your primary residence, the summons must include a notice about your opportunity to participate in a foreclosure settlement conference to try to work out an alternative to foreclosure.
-Ind.
-Code § 32-30-10.5-8.
+(Ind.
+Code § 32-30-10.5-8).
 (Learn more about foreclosure settlement conferences in Nolo’s article Indiana's Foreclosure Mediation Program.)

 In Indiana, if the borrower reinstates before the court enters judgment, the foreclosure must be dismissed.
 If the borrower reinstates after judgment, but prior to the sale, the foreclosure must be stayed (postponed).
 The foreclosure can proceed if the borrower subsequently misses another payment.
-Ind.
-Code § 32-30-10-11.
+(Ind.
+Code § 32-30-10-11).

 Some states allow the borrower to redeem the home within a specific period after a foreclosure.
 In Indiana, however, the homeowner can't redeem the property after a foreclosure sale.
 (Ind.
 Code § 32-29-7-13).

 When the total mortgage debt exceeds the foreclosure sale price, the difference is called a deficiency.
 Some states allow the bank to seek a personal judgment—called a deficiency judgment—against the borrower for this amount.
 Other states prohibit deficiency judgments with anti-deficiency laws.